 Common Mistakes to Avoid

 Ignoring the outer taper: The most distinctive feature of almond eyes is the outer corner taper.
-Looks that treat the eye as symmetrical from center to both corners miss the opportunity to leverage the shape.
+Looks that treat the eye as symmetrical from center to both corners miss the opportunity to use the shape.

 Placing shimmer only in the center: While this works for round eyes (to emphasize the center), center-only shimmer on almond eyes doesn’t capitalize on the elongated shape.
 Spread shimmer across more of the lid or shift it toward the outer zone.

 Over-lining the inner corner: Heavy product at the inner corner closes off the natural openness of almond eyes.
-For maximum impact, keep the inner corner light and clean — a highlight shade or a very light shimmer rather than a dark liner or shadow.
+For maximum impact, keep the inner corner light and clean, a highlight shade or a very light shimmer rather than a dark liner or shadow.

 Sources